How Does IRS View the Mileage to and from Work?

 However, the IRS will pay particular interest to your claims if:

-• Your mileage claims over the years are inconsistent – If in the year 2020 you claimed 50,000 miles and in 2021 you claim 15,000 miles, the IRS will require some sufficient explanation for the drastic fall.
+• Your mileage claims over the years are inconsistent – If in the year 2022, you claimed 50,000 miles and in 2023 you claim 15,000 miles, the IRS will require some sufficient explanation for the drastic fall.

 • Your total mileage for the year equals the total mileage claimed – It is virtually impossible to have driven throughout the year for business purposes only.
-If your total mileage is 10,111.65 miles, some 422.74 miles would be for personal reasons.
-Don’t raise the red flags and make IRS pay unnecessary attention to your claims.
+If your total mileage is 10,111.65 miles, they would expect something like 422.74 miles out of those account for personal reasons.

 There are varying ways to avoid paying high taxes.
 If you run a business that involves a lot of driving, you are advised to use the mileage deduction on your taxes to increase your net profit.